halafi/styled-flex-lite/README.md

 # Styled Flex & Box Components

-Minimalistic Flex and Box components with Typescript support.
+Minimalistic primitive React UI components (Flex and Box) with Typescript support.

 - No styled-system props
+- No support for array props
 - Compatible with majority of rebass props

 ## Install